Haydn Bunton Sr.: Reputation

 During his playing career, Bunton was considered by fans of the sport as a player of integrity, who rarely if ever engaged in unduly rough play.
 His fame was enhanced by him having his own radio show on 3DB, and he had a Melbourne newspaper column when he played with Fitzroy.
 He later had radio programs in Perth and Adelaide.
 He was regarded as a sex symbol in the 1930s, and his looks were compared to those of film star Rudolf Valentino.

+When Essendon legend Dick Reynolds won his first Brownlow Medal in 1934, Bunton, whom Reynolds had narrowly beaten to win the award, was the first person to telegraph his congratulations, a sporting gesture that Reynolds deeply appreciated.

 During his period with Fitzroy, he was naturally a marked man, but almost perfect balance enabled him to keep out of trouble.
 He had uncanny ball sense and great speed, was a fine mark, and an accurate, if not outstanding, kick.

 The Secretary of Fitzroy, J. Buckley, said of Bunton: "Haydn was the greatest player ever to wear the Fitzroy jersey.
 He had unlimited stamina, courage, and was the quickest thinker I have ever seen."

-Bunton once played with Don Bradman in a New South Wales country cricket team, and in the early 1930s, Bunton was regarded as a possible Test cricketer.
+Bunton once played with Don Bradman in a New South Wales country cricket team; and, in the early 1930s, Bunton was regarded as a possible Test cricketer.

+According to the family of Sir Doug Nicholls, Bunton was the only Fitzroy teammate to befriend Nicholls, the only Aboriginal VFL player at that time, during his playing career.

 In 1999, historian and teacher Ken Mansell wrote "The Ballad of Haydn Bunton", a song that highlighted Bunton's great achievements.

 Family

 Bunton married Lylia Frances Austin at Scots' Church, Melbourne, on 22 February 1936.

 Bunton had two sons: Haydn Bunton Jr., born in 1937, who would become a prominent footballer in his own right, and David.

 In July 1945, Mrs. Bunton sued for divorce on the grounds of her husband's misconduct with a certain Doreen May Scott, a member of the Australian Women's Army Service (AWAS).

 Bunton remarried Lylia Bunton at the Adelaide Registry Office on Saturday, 7 September 1946, in a closed secret ceremony.

 Lylia died suddenly at home on 25 December 1954 at the age of 42, less than a year before her husband.

 Bunton's brother, Cleaver Bunton, was a long-serving mayor of Albury and also a senator for a short time in 1975.
 Cleaver was the first Ovens & Murray Football League life member.
-1980, Cleaver played in West Albury's 1929 premiership team, was the O&MFL treasurer 1953 to 1993, O&MFL secretary 1930 to 1969 and again in 1976, founder and editor of The Critic from 1924 to 1990, the longest-serving administrator in Australian Rules Football history, founder of Albury Umpires Association, establisher of sporting broadcasts on radio, and was the first to broadcast Ovens & Murray football; the O&MFL club championship award is named after him.
+Cleaver played in West Albury's 1929 premiership team, was the O&MFL treasurer 1953 to 1993, O&MFL secretary 1930 to 1969 and again in 1976, founder and editor of The Critic from 1924 to 1990, the longest-serving administrator in Australian Rules Football history, founder of Albury Umpires Association, establisher of sporting broadcasts on radio, and was the first to broadcast Ovens & Murray football; the O&MFL club championship award is named after him.